Report: Prescott to skip offseason program absent deal

 A two-time Pro Bowl selection, Prescott set career highs in 2019, his fourth NFL season, with 4,902 passing yards and 30 touchdown passes.
 Meanwhile, Jones also said the team has spoken with Prescott and running back Ezekiel Elliott about the importance of social distancing during the coronavirus pandemic, after TMZ reported over the weekend that Prescott hosted a party of about 30 people, including Elliott.

 "We've certainly communicated with Dak and Zeke.
 I think they're certainly aware now of how sensitive these situations are and I don't think you'll be seeing that anymore," Jones said.
 "They are certainly guys we have the utmost respect for.
-I certainly know they understand the sensitivity of the situation we're in, it's certainly very serious and something we know they understand." --Field Level Media
+I certainly know they understand the sensitivity of the situation we're in, it's certainly very serious and something we know they understand."
+Prescott addressed the Friday gathering in a prepared statement he released Tuesday.

+"I understand and accept that there are additional responsibilities and media scrutiny that come with being an NFL quarterback, but it is very frustrating and disappointing when people provide completely inaccurate information from anonymous sources, especially now," he wrote.
+"To set the record straight -- I know that we all need to do our best to socially distance and like everyone else, I am continuing to adjust to what that requires, but the truth is that I was with fewer than 10 people for a home dinner -- not a party -- on Friday night.

+"I am very sensitive to the challenges we are all facing and making sure to support the first responders and medical personnel and everyone else putting in long hours.
+We are all at a time when we need to keep educating ourselves about the importance of health and isolation during this pandemic and I will continue to make sure to do my part by following the guidelines until we are approved to start returning to normal activities." --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)